Private GANs, Revisited: Abstract

 \section{Abstract}

 We show that the canonical approach for training differentially private GANs -- updating the discriminator with differentially private stochastic gradient descent (DPSGD) -- can yield significantly improved results after modifications to training.
-Existing instantiations of this approach neglect to consider how adding noise \emph{only to discriminator updates} disrupts the careful balance between the generator and discriminator necessary for successful GAN training.
-We show that a simple fix -- taking more discriminator steps between generator steps -- restores parity and improves results.
-Additionally, with the goal of restoring parity between the generator and discriminator, we experiment with other modifications to improve discriminator training and see further improvements in generation quality.
-Our results demonstrate that on standard benchmarks, DPSGD outperforms all alternative GAN privatization schemes.
+Specifically, we propose that existing instantiations of this approach neglect to consider how adding noise \emph{only to discriminator updates} inhibits discriminator training, disrupting the balance between the generator and discriminator necessary for successful GAN training.
+We show that a simple fix -- taking more discriminator steps between generator steps -- restores parity between the generator and discriminator and improves results.

+Additionally, with the goal of restoring parity, we experiment with other modifications -- namely, large batch sizes and adaptive discriminator update frequency -- to improve discriminator training and see further improvements in generation quality.
+Our results demonstrate that on standard image synthesis benchmarks, DPSGD outperforms all alternative GAN privatization schemes.
+Code: \url{https://github.com/alexbie98/dpgan-revisit}.